batuhantoker/batuhantoker/README.md

 Hi, I’m Batuhan Toker.
 I use this website to make most of my work open-source.
 I'm
 - interested in robotics and artificial intelligence
 - currently learning how to report science for everyone
-- looking forward to collaborate on haptic interaction and neural networks
+- looking forward to collaborate and discuss on haptic interaction and neural networks
 ```ruby
 cd human/imagination
 run future